Industrial Uses of Argon

 The Argon Oxygen Decarburization (AOD) process is employed in the decarburization of stainless steel and special alloys like silicon steel.
 In this process, argon gas is utilized to prevent unwanted oxidation by diluting the essential elements.
 By introducing argon gas, the concentration of oxygen is reduced, minimizing the risk of excessive oxidation and ensuring the desired composition and properties of the steel or alloy are maintained.
 This controlled environment helps achieve precise decarburization and the production of high-quality stainless steel and special alloy products.

 7. Titanium Fabrication

-In the final stage of titanium production, the molten metal Ti must be exposed in an atmosphere rich in Argon gas to avoid it interacting with other gases such as CO2 and O2 in the surrounding environment.
+In the final stage of titanium production, the molten metal Ti must be exposed to an atmosphere rich in Argon gas to avoid interacting with other gases, such as CO2 and O2, in the surrounding environment.

 Even in an atmosphere rich in argon, a thin layer of titanium oxide is formed on the metal.
 This thin layer stops further oxidation.
 Once it is cooled, Ti can be used for most purposes.

 8. Tires for Luxury Cars